LabKey/labkey-ui-components/packages/components/docs/localDev.md

 version number and date will be set just before you merge your feature branch.
 * Write [jest](https://jestjs.io/docs/en/getting-started.html) tests for your React components, models, and utility functions.
     * See additional documentation on [Jest testing recommendations](./jest.md).
-* Write or update [storybook stories](#storybook) that illustrate the functionality.
-This is the easiest way to do the bulk of manual testing and iteration on display updates.
-    * We have several examples of stories that use actual data captured from the server for various Ajax calls that are required.
-* Test within the application, using a published alpha package version, once display and functionality are as expected from within storybook.
+* Test within the application using a published alpha package version.
 Alternatively, you can get faster dev iteration by using the `npm run start-link` command from your LabKey module (see details below).

 #### Getting @labkey/components packages to the application